Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Abstract

 \section{Abstract}

 Current tractography methods use the local orientation information to propagate streamlines from seed locations.
-Many such seeds provide streamlines that stop prematurely or fail to map the true pathways because some white matter bundles are ``harder-to-track'' than others.
+Many such seeds provide streamlines that stop prematurely or fail to map the true white matter pathways because some bundles are ``harder-to-track'' than others.
 This results in tractography reconstructions with poor white and gray matter spatial coverage.
-In this work, we propose a generative, autoencoder-based method, named GESTA (\textit{Generative Sampling in Tractography using Autoencoders}), that produces streamlines with better spatial coverage.
-Compared to other deep learning methods, our autoencoder-based framework is not constrained by any prior or a fixed set of bundles.
-GESTA produces new and complete streamlines for any white matter bundle.
-GESTA is shown to be effective on both synthetic and human brain \textit{in vivo} data.
+In this work, we propose a generative, autoencoder-based method, named GESTA (\textit{Generative Sampling in Bundle Tractography using Autoencoders}), that produces streamlines achieving better spatial coverage.
+Compared to other deep learning methods, our autoencoder-based framework uses a single model to generate streamlines in a bundle-wise fashion, and does not require to propagate local orientations.
+GESTA produces new and complete streamlines for any given white matter bundle, including hard-to-track bundles.
+Applied on top of a given tractogram, GESTA is shown to be effective in improving the white matter volume coverage in poorly populated bundles, both on synthetic and human brain \textit{in vivo} data.
 Our streamline evaluation framework ensures that the streamlines produced by GESTA are anatomically plausible and fit well to the local diffusion signal.
-The streamline evaluation criteria assess anatomy (white matter coverage), local orientation alignment (direction), geometry features of streamlines, and optionally, gray matter connectivity.
-The GESTA framework offers considerable gains in bundle coverage using a reduced set of seeding streamlines with a \num{1.5}{\fold} improvement for the ``Fiber Cup'', and \num{6}{\fold} for the ISMRM 2015 Tractography Challenge datasets.
-Similarly, it provides a \num{4}{\fold} white matter volume increase on the BIL\&GIN callosal homotopic dataset.
-It also successfully generates new streamlines in poorly populated bundles, such as the fornix and other hard-to-track bundles, on \textit{in vivo} data.
-GESTA is thus the first deep tractography generative method that can improve white matter reconstruction of hard-to-track bundles.
+The streamline evaluation criteria assess anatomy (white matter coverage), local orientation alignment (direction), and geometry features of streamlines, and optionally, gray matter connectivity.
+The GESTA framework offers considerable gains in bundle overlap using a reduced set of seeding streamlines with a \num{1.5}{\fold} improvement for the ``Fiber Cup'', and \num{6}{\fold} for the ISMRM 2015 Tractography Challenge datasets.
+Similarly, it provides a \num{4}{\fold} white matter volume increase on the BIL\&GIN callosal homotopic dataset, and successfully populates bundles on the multi-subject, multi-site, whole-brain \textit{in vivo} TractoInferno dataset.
+GESTA is thus a novel deep generative bundle tractography method that can be used to improve the tractography reconstruction of the white matter.

 \keywords{Representation Learning \and Autoencoder \and diffusion MRI \and Tractography \and Generative Networks \and Anatomical Reliability}